Octopus-free/Capstone-Project/README.md

 The remained rows with null values we can not drop due to they have information to predict users churn.

+2. Categorical features handling.

+Some columns in tha dataset have categorical values.
+We have to change them to '0' and '1' values using 'dummy' columns.

+3. Numerical features.

+Each user has different count of listened song, completed sessions.
+We should create columns contained of users listened songs and completed sessions.
+These columns describe the users activity.
+We can call the columns as the first part users activity.

+The second part users activity are the visited pages.
+As we saw earlier the users did not cancel a subscription visited more times the pages 'Add Friend', 'Add to Playlist', 'Save Settings', 'Submit Upgrade', 'Thumbs Up'.
+We can create some columns to store information about users activity on the pages.

+Firstly, we create several pandas dataframes with count of visited pages.
+Secondly, we create the columns with agregated data in the spark dataframe.
+Thirdly, we recreate the spark dataframe and drop columns with raw categoric

 <a id="implement"></a>

 ### Implementation